 The University of Maryland Pain Management Center (PMC) was founded in 1992 as a division of the Department of Anesthesiology.
-The practice was located at the downtown Baltimore campus until 2003 when it was relocated to Kernan Orthopaedics and Rehabilitation Hospital, seven miles from the downtown campus.
-The practice is a hospital based out patient clinic that utilizes a multidisciplinary team approach treating a variety of chronic pain syndromes.
-Our team includes physicians who are board certified in Anesthesiology and Pain Medicine, a licensed clinical psychologist, fellows, nurses, physical therapists and a radiographer.
+The practice was located at the downtown Baltimore campus until 2003 when it was relocated to University of Maryland Rehabilitation & Orthopaedic Institute, seven miles from the downtown campus.
+The practice is a hospital based out of a patient clinic that utilizes a multidisciplinary team approach treating a variety of chronic pain syndromes.
+Our team includes physicians who are board certified in Anesthesiology and Pain Medicine, two licensed clinical psychologist, a nurse practitioner, pain medicine fellows, anesthesiology residents, nurses, physical therapists, and a radiographer.
 All participate in weekly meetings to discuss appropriate treatment options for patients.
 These may include a multi-modal regimen consisting of medication management, interventional therapy, behavioral and physical therapy.

 We currently train three fellows per year in our ACGME accredited pain medicine fellowship.
 Fellows easily meet and exceed ACGME training requirements including those for interventional procedures.
-Fellows train at various locations including Kernan Hospital, the University of Maryland Medical Center (UMMC) and the Veterans Affairs Medical Center (VA).
+Fellows train at various locations including University of Maryland Rehabilitation & Orthopaedic Institute, the University of Maryland Medical Center (UMMC) and the Veterans Affairs Medical Center (VA).
 All are located in close geographical proximity.

-Fellows will spend a majority of their time in the Pain Management Center at Kernan Hospital.
+Fellows will spend a majority of their time in the Pain Management Center at University of Maryland Rehabilitation & Orthopaedic Institute.
 This exposes the fellow to a wide variety of chronic pain conditions.
 Fellows are scheduled in the PMC at least three weeks out of every month unless they are assigned to other rotations.
 Fellows divide their time between seeing patients in the clinic setting or performing interventional pain procedures.
 Fellows work under the guidance of a pain medicine faculty member.

 Our chronic pain patients are referred by physicians from Maryland and the surrounding states.
 Approximately 4,000 clinic visits occur annually.
 Fellows are involved in the patient evaluation and treatment planning process.
 These treatments may include medication management including opioid therapy, referrals to our pain management psychologist for behavioral services, and referrals to physical therapy.
 Fellows also identify appropriate patients as candidates for interventional therapies.